matheusnalmeida/DayZ-Modding-Samples/Utils/README.md

 Script that create a symbolic link from repository Mods Folder to P:/ Project Drive, so we can work in the mods from dayz tools scripts editor.
 This bat has no parameters and need to be run as administrator from repository Utils/create-symbolic-link-mods.bat folder.
 Just click to run

 # Observations:
 - The "Execs" folder contains bat files for fast execution of the bats explained before and can be used to execute the bats without need to always pass the parameters.
+No need to commit changes in this files, so use ```git update-index --skip-worktree .\Utils\Execs\filename.bat``` if you want to ignore the changes in git.